alawadii-code/alawadii-code/README.md

 ---

-### 📂 See My Work 👇

-> 💡 **I invite you to explore my pinned repositories below.** > They showcase real-world backend projects: API design, database modeling, authentication, background jobs, and more.
->
-> **No fluff – just code that works in production.**

-🔎 *Want to see something specific?* Feel free to open an issue in my profile repository or shoot me an email — I'm happy to share more.

----

 ### 📬 Let’s Connect

 If you're hiring or have a project in mind, I'm ready to start.
 Check out my repos, then reach out: